I’m a BIG fan of yearly liver cleanses for overall health and wellness, but also to support the thyroid.

 The gallbladder supports the liver by storing and concentrating bile that will be used for the process of digestion and absorption of fat-soluble nutrients, and to buffer stomach acids.

-Unfortunately, more and more often I hear from people that have had their gallbladders removed due to digestive distress and or gallstones.
-And, guess what?
 It doesn’t actually solve the underlying problem, and those people continue suffering from digestive distress… only now, they don’t have the vital organ that compliments liver function: their gallbladder.

 “Finnish researchers found hypothyroidism is seven times more likely in individuals with reduced bile flow.
 Release of bile triggers the release of an enzyme that converts T4 into T3, the usable form of thyroid hormone.
 Those who improve their bile enjoy a whopping 53 percent bump in metabolism.”